thedynamiclinker/sudocode/etc/we/λ - The Underdogs.md

+> _The stone the builders rejected has become the cornerstone._
+> -Psalm 118:22

 ## The λs as the underdogs

 - Hawking's "God Created the Integers" ends with Gödel and Turing but no Church.